ansys/pyadditive/doc/source/index.rst

 PyAdditive documentation  |version|
 ###################################

-PyAdditive provides a Python API to interact with the Ansys Additive Server application.
+PyAdditive provides a Python API to interact with the Ansys Additive server.
-The Additive Server application is included in the Additive option of the Structures package of the Ansys release.
+The Additive server is included in the Additive option of the Structures package of the Ansys release.